EmanuelAlmirante/Introduction-to-Algorithms-and-Data-Structures-Project/README.md

 ## Objetives

 This repository will have the project I did for the course of IADS in college.
-The project is a simple one, but that contains the most fundamental concepts of the programming language C. The 3 parts are not related to each other and work as independent projects.
+The project is a simple one, but contains the most fundamental concepts of the programming language C. The 3 parts are not related to each other and work as independent projects.

 Over time, I will try to improve the code the best I can.
 Any help or recommendation is welcome, so feel free to change the code.